At the end of an incredible day out in Oamaru, join us in the dining room for an experience that is, for many, the highlight of their stay at

 Our evening meal is something that must be tasted to be believed.
 Step back to an era of fine dining in a room whose richly designed interior is matched only by the rich flavours on your plate.
 We offer a full range of New Zealand wines on our wine list, featuring the distinctive wines of our local area and others from the rest of the country.
 For guests who wish to bring their own wine, a corkage fee will apply.

-Please note that between November and April we are always able to serve dinner on Mondays, Wednesdays, Fridays, Saturdays and public holidays.
+Please note that between November and April we can serve dinner on Mondays, Wednesdays, Fridays, and Saturdays.
 On other days of the week, please contact us to make sure we will be able to serve dinner on those nights.
-Throughout the year, we require no less than 48 hours’ notice to be able to prepare dinner.
+Throughout the year, we require no less than 48 hours’ notice to be able to prepare dinner for you.

 For the love of local…